Stocks Hang On to Weekly Gains

 -- Nikkei closes at highest since February

-One driver of stocks' advances this week is technology companies, which had been one of the prior week's biggest decliners.
+One driver of stocks' advances this week was technology companies, which had been one of the prior week's biggest decliners.

-This week, technology companies in the S&P 500 are up about 1.8%, with the PHLX Semiconductor Index up 1.4%.
-Apple shares have risen about 1.2% this week after the company announced a new lineup of mobile devices.
+This week, technology companies in the S&P 500 rose 1.8%, with the PHLX Semiconductor Index up 1.1%.
+Apple shares have risen 1.1% this week after the company announced a new lineup of mobile devices.

 "If that's not translating into retail spending, retailers will feel the brunt of that move" as it costs more to pay their employees, Mr. Cruz said.